uga-libraries/web-archiving/resources.md

 *   Provide a bridge between bibliographic and archival approaches to description.
 *   Use a scalable approach that requires neither in-depth description nor extensive changes to records over time.
 *   Enable practitioners to have confidence that they are contributing to the application of consistent practice in this emerging area.

-WAM's recommended practices can be used by any institution or person with a need to describe web content.
 </br></br>

 [**Guenther, Rebecca (2018) "Metadata Application Profile for Description of Websites with Archived Versions, Version 2," New York Art Resources Consortium Web Archiving Initiative.**](https://sites.google.com/site/nyarc3/web-archiving/8-metadata-for-web-archives)